KosinskiLab/mosaic/docs/tutorial/workflows/pipeline.rst

 .. note::

-   Batch processing is available from version 1.1.0.
+   Batch processing is available from version 1.1.0 of Mosaic.

 Requirements